 This sections applies to LEAs that wish to design a CTE program of study that is unique to the local school system.
-The LEA will typically adopt or transition to a secondary state-model CTE program of study; however, a LEA may choose to develop a local CTE program of study for an occupation or occupational cluster where there is not already an existing state-model.
+The LEA typically adopts or transitions to a secondary state-model CTE program of study; however, a LEA may choose to develop a local CTE program of study for an occupation or occupational cluster where there is not already an existing state-model.
 Postsecondary institutions are not required to submit an application for program approval but are encouraged to adopt similar best practices when developing, implementing, and evaluating their programs.
-The DDOE CTE & STEM office will provide technical assistance to LEAs and postsecondary institutions to develop and implement the instructional model as needed.
-Program evaluation will be conducted within the five-year CTE program of study review cycle.
+The DDOE CTE & STEM office provides technical assistance to LEAs and postsecondary institutions to develop and implement the instructional model as needed.
+Program evaluation is conducted within the five-year CTE program of study review cycle.

 The process to develop a local CTE program of study is a collaborative practice that results in the submission of a Delaware CTE Program of Study Application for approval through the DDOE (see Appendix E).
-The three phases of program development apply to all state-model CTE programs of study and will be reflected as local CTE programs of study are developed.
+The three phases of program development apply to all state-model CTE programs of study and is reflected as local CTE programs of study are developed.
 The steps for the development, implementation, and continuous improvement of both state-model and local CTE programs of study are depicted in the following chart and detailed in the following section.
-If the LEA would like technical assistance to begin the process or facilitate transition between phases, please contact the DDOE CTE & STEM policy advisor (see Appendix B).
+If the LEA would like technical assistance to begin the process or facilitate transition between phases, please contact DDOE's CTE & STEM Education Associates (see Appendix B).